Ariel Martínez (Cuban footballer): International career

 Martínez made his debut for Cuba in a September 2006 Gold Cup qualification match against the Turks and Caicos Islands.
 He was a squad member at the 2007 Gold Cup Finals.
 He has earned a total of 54 caps, scoring 11 goals, represented his country in 7 FIFA World Cup qualification matches and played at 3 CONCACAF Gold Cup final tournaments.

 On 17 July 2015, it was confirmed that Martinez had, alongside teammates Keyler García, Arael Argüelles and Darío Suárez, defected to the United States following Cuba's victory over Guatemala in the CONCACAF Gold Cup.

+Coaching career

+In February 2024, Martínez returned to Miami FC as a member of Antonio Nocerino's technical staff.